 Made in the early 1930s, this shadowy masterpiece stars Peter Lorre as the subject of a Berlin-wide manhunt.
 His murder victims?
-Children.
-As if it wasn't creepy enough.
+Children, as if the film wasn't creepy enough.

 If you like anything by Alfred Hitchcock, you'll be sure to like M. It's sharp, twisted, and riddled with suspense.
 It's flawlessly constructed and even more flawlessly performed.
 You'll never be able to look at a balloon the same way again.

 Directed by Alfred Hitchcock